mattamx/Projects/Sprint 3 - Statistical Data Analysis/README.md

 ### What we learned throughout the sprint:

 - Learned to choose the optimal metrics for data description and how to define the necessary histogram type to assess continuous and discrete variables.
-- Now undersstand how to draw conclusions on the data from statistical metrics and the basic notions of probability theory.
+- Now understand how to draw conclusions on the data from statistical metrics and the basic notions of probability theory.
 - Know how to define and calculate both normal and binomial distributions.
 - Gained basic understanding of probability theory and know how to formulate and test hypotheses.